 Unit testing is an important part of software engineering practice whatever style of development process is adopted.

-An automated unit testing framework (e.g. JUnit) allows unit tests to be regularly repeated as system development progresses.
+An automated unit testing framework allows unit tests to be regularly repeated as system development progresses.

 Test Driven Development reverses the normal sequence of code and test creation, and plays a major part in 'agile' approaches.